cnolan3/Cicada-16/HardwareSpec/Boot_Process.md

 The code on the Boot ROM executes the following steps in order:

-1. **Hardware Initialization**: The Boot ROM performs basic hardware setup.
-This includes clearing WRAM, initializing the Stack Pointer (SP) to the top of WRAM (e.g., 0xDFFF), and setting PPU and APU registers to a known-default, disabled state.
+1. **Hardware Initialization**: From power-on, the Boot ROM has full access to WRAM, VRAM, CRAM, OAM, and all I/O registers.
+It performs basic hardware setup, which includes clearing WRAM, initializing the Stack Pointer (SP) to the top of WRAM (e.g., 0xDFFF), and setting PPU and APU registers to a known-default, disabled state.
+This access is required for the Boot ROM to load graphics, palettes, and sounds for the boot animation.
 2. **Display Boot Animation**: The Boot ROM displays the console logo, enables interrupts (EI), and uses its internal V-Blank ISR to perform a brief startup animation.
 It may read the **Boot Animation ID** from the cartridge header to select a specific visual effect.
 3. **Cartridge Detection & Verification**: While the animation is playing, the Boot ROM checks for a cartridge and verifies its header via the temporary "Cartridge Window".
 4. **Configure Game Interrupt Mode**: It reads the "Interrupt Mode" flag from the cartridge header and sets an internal hardware latch that determines where the CPU will look for interrupt vectors once the game starts (either the cartridge ROM or WRAM).